S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-09-02-Bypass_AMSI_by_manual_modification.md

           <img src="/assets/posts/2020-09-02-Bypass_AMSI_by_manual_modification/ISE-Steroids_obfuscate.JPG">
 </p>

-We are not obfuscating anything here for now, because we want to see were exactly the trigger is:
+We are not obfuscating anything here for now, because we want to locate the trigger exactly:

 <p align="center">
           <img src="/assets/posts/2020-09-02-Bypass_AMSI_by_manual_modification/ISE-Steroids_Remove_Comments.JPG">